AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 ### Creating a Location {#creating-location}

-Once you have your channel in place, you need to create a location.
+When you have your channel in place, create a location.

 >[!NOTE]
 >***Locations*** compartmentalize your various digital signage experiences and contains the configurations of the displays according to where the various screens are.

-Follow the steps below to create a new location for your project:
+Follow the steps below to create a location for your project:

 1. Navigate to the **DemoProject** you created and select the **Locations** folder.
 1. Click **+ Create** from the action bar.
 1. Select **Location** from the wizard and click **Next**.
 1. Enter the **Name** for your location (enter the title as **TestLocation**) and click **Create**.

 The **TestLocation** is created and added to your **Locations** folder.